 More and more we hear the concept of gaslighting (its translation into Spanish would be: “make gas light”) and it is nothing more or less than different mechanisms of emotional and psychological manipulation with the aim of making the victim doubt their own criteria, experiences, emotions and even perception of reality.
 Nevertheless the ‘novelty’ (regrettable, but real) is the connection of this concept with the universe of medicine.
-Today we are talking about medical gaslighting and we want to tell you what it is about.
+Today we are talking regarding medical gaslighting and we want to tell you what it is regarding.

 The concept of gaslighting in the field of medicine refers to the situation in which the symptoms described by the patients are minimized, ignored and even connected exclusively with psychological reasons.
 That is, when during the consultation the doctor ignores what you are saying and minimizes it to “It’s nothing”, “That doesn’t matter” without doing the corresponding tests.